edtechjeff/edtechjeff/HowTo/Intune/SentinelOneMAC/README.md

 Now that you have the script lets switch into Intune > Devices > MAC > Scripts and create a new script

-*reason we are doing scripts instead of application deployment is that with scripts you can control how often it will go out and try and that makes the deployment more efficient than application deployments*
+*Reason we are doing scripts instead of application deployment is that with scripts you can control how often it will go out and try and that makes the deployment more efficient than application deployments*

 ![](../../Assets/SentinelOneMAC/Image1.png)